lapisdecor/bzoinq/README.rst

       :alt: Updates

-Run a task and/or play a sound alarm at a given datetime
+Run tasks and/or play sound alarms at a given datetime